Spoken-tutorial/Spoken-Analytics-System/README.md

 # Spoken-Analytics-System

+## Overview
+This is the web analytics system developed under the FOSSEE fellowship program.
+This system stores the logs whenever a visitor visits the [spoken website](https://spoken-tutorial.org/) and calculates the statistics and crate visualization of statistics.
+This system is similar to [statcounter](https://statcounter.com) which is currently being used as web analytics system for spoken website.

 ## Setting up the project
 * Create a virtual environment in recently created directory and activate it:
 ```